-Description The rawscore to scaled score lookup will be created and provided as an option to Partners Generation Rules One EXCEL file for each Test Subject will be created containing the psychometric raw score to scale score lookup data Each EXCEL file will contain a worksheet for each test grade File Layout Each worksheet will contain columns: Grade, Subject, ScaleForm, RawScore, ScaledScore, LowScaledScore, HighScaledScore, and PerfLevel File Name MSAA2223ScaledScoreLookups_mat.xlsx MSAA2223ScaledScoreLookups_ela.xlsx MSAA2223ScaledScoreLookups_sci.xlsx Student Results School, District, State Datafile
+Description The rawscore to scaled score lookup will be created and provided as an option to Partners Generation Rules One EXCEL file for each Test Subject will be created containing the psychometric raw score to scale score lookup data Each EXCEL file will contain a worksheet for each test grade File Layout Each worksheet will contain columns: Grade, Subject, ScaleForm, RawScore, ScaledScore, LowScaledScore, HighScaledScore, and PerfLevel File Name MSAA2324ScaledScoreLookups_mat.xlsx MSAA2324ScaledScoreLookups_ela.xlsx MSAA2324ScaledScoreLookups_sci.xlsx

+Student Results School, District, State Datafile

-Description The student results data file will contain all data for student tests not identified as Void/Duplicate during test Clean-Up as well as students tests added during test clean-up following the file layout State files will be produced and provided on the sFTP State, District, and School files will be provided to Breakthrough Generation Rules The student results data file is sliced by state, district, and school.
+December 41 and The student would detect the sill contain all data for at ideaths as a tideath and the sill and Description The student results data file will contain all data for student tests not identified as Void/Duplicate during test Clean-Up as well as students tests added during test clean-up following the file layout State files will be produced and provided on the sFTP State, District, and School files will be provided to Breakthrough Generation Rules The student results data file is sliced by state, district, and school.
 Student tests are included in the specific version of the file based on the Aggregation Organization Level of State, District, and School assignment rules Refer to table "Final Report Status Formatting of Student Scores table" The file layout defines each field and valid values The file will be exported to EXCEL.
-File Layout MSAA2223StudentResultsLayout.xlsx District and School files will contain a subset of variables as indicated in the layout "District, School Files" column For Partners not participating in Science: worksheet StuResults_ELAMat will be used to generate the files For Partners participating in Science: worksheet StuResults_ELAMATSCI will be used to generate the files For 22-23, the files will be generated as follows Pre-Standard Setting: All files posted to Breakthrough will follow the StuResultsELAMat layout.
-All files posted to the sFTP site for Partners who did not participate in Science will follow the StuResultsELAMat layout.
-All files posted to the STP site for Partners who did participate in Science, will follow the StuResults_ELAMATSCI, but Science scaled score and performance level data will be blank Post-Standard Setting: All files (BT and sFTP) for Partners who participated in Science will receive updated files following StuResults_ELAMATSCI layout.
-Preliminary State File Name 2023[Partner abbreviation]PreliminaryStudentResults.xlsx State File Name 2023[Partner abbreviation]StateStudentResults.xlsx BT State File Name 2023[BT Org ID]StateStudentResults.xlsx BT District File Name 2023[BT Org ID]DistrictStudentResults.xlsx BT School File Name 2023[BT Org ID]SchoolStudentResults.xlsx
+File Layout MSAA2324StudentResultsLayout.xlsx District and School files will contain a subset of variables as indicated in the layout "District, School Files" column For Partners not participating in Science: worksheet StuResults_ELAMat will be used to generate the files For Partners participating in Science: worksheet StuResults_ELAMATSCI will be used to generate the files Preliminary State File Name 2024[Partner abbreviation]PreliminaryStudentResults.xlsx State, eMetric, Focal Point File 2024[Partner abbreviation]StateStudentResults.xlsx Name 2024[Falther abbreviation]StateStudentiNeSuits.xisx BT State File Name 2024[BT Org ID]StateStudentResults.xlsx BT District File Name 2024[BT Org ID]DistrictStudentResults.xlsx BT School File Name 2024[BT Org ID]SchoolStudentResults.xlsx